Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/recipes/README.md

 ## Overview
 [YCSB](https://github.com/brianfrankcooper/YCSB) is a popular java based open-source benchmarking tool for performance benchmarking NoSQL databases.
 The provided recipes encapsulate the workload definitions that are passed to YCSB.
 When using YCSB directly, sometimes the load phase needs to be executed before the run phase.
-The recipes combine the load and run phases to provide a one-click experience.
+The framework combines the load and run phases to provide a one-click experience.
 [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) can also be used to execute the recipes.
 As you can see above, the recipes are organized by workload type and each recipe comes with instructions to help you execute them.

 You can expect to see the following latencies for all the read and write workloads: